x

 "We don't want any homicides.
 Each one of those individuals represents a human life and someone who had people who loved him or her," Kapszukiewicz said.
 "Our goal is to not rest until those numbers are at zero.
 Even as we intellectually understand that that's probably unlikely to happen in any community in this country, that's still our goal."

-Troendle added that the community has played a part in the reported reduction in crime
+Troendle said the community has played a large part in helping decrease the number of violent crimes recently.

 "The reality is we couldn't do that job without our community," Troendle said.
 "Our community has continually stepped up over the last couple of years and helped us on these investigations.
 Nobody knows their neighborhood better than the people that live there.